What Is It Like To Be an Expat?

 If you´re considering starting your journey as a digital nomad or simply taking advantage of remote work and relocating to another country, these are some things you would want to know before moving abroad.

-I created a moving overseas checklist that can help you get the full panorama of what it means to live as an expat, the questions you should ask yourself before leaping, and general recommendations.
+I created a moving overseas guide that can help you get the full panorama of what it means to live as an expat.

 Moving Abroad Checklist: Key Aspects About Expat Life to Consider